iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > Very basic, but good enough.
 Been using for a year now and no major problems.
 A few extra features would make it more useful, but then I guess complexity could compromise the quality and reliability.
 UPDATE: New version is buggy.
 It keeps saying there is an update when I am on the latest.<br> :date: __2020-11-05 10:13:24__

-> App does not give distance travelled, constantly reminds about an update but if you try to update your taken to the option to download same version as already installed.
-Not good.<br> :date: __2020-10-23 23:50:09__

 #### 1-star reviews